tinygo-org/tinygo-site/content/docs/reference/microcontrollers/machine/arduino-uno-q.md

 func (uart *UART) SetBaudRate(br uint32)
 ```

-SetBaudRate sets the communication speed for the UART.
-Defer to chip-specific
+SetBaudRate overrides the shared implementation for STM32U5.
+On this
-routines for calculation
+family the BRR register is read-only while UE=1 (USART enabled), so the
+USART must be briefly disabled to change the baud rate.
+This matters when
+the servo library (or any code) calls SetBaudRate after Configure has
+already enabled the USART.

 ### func (*UART) Write